USMC1941/CS111-Rutgers/Assignments_2019/01_Assignment/README.md

    is a multiple of 11.

    Write an algorithm that reads an integer number of 9 digits and displays the checksum digit of the ISBN.

+   Hints:
-   - Hint 1: to extract the rightmost digit of a number use: COMPUTE digit AS number MODULUS 10
+   1. To extract the rightmost digit of a number use: COMPUTE digit AS number MODULUS 10
-   - Hint 2: to remove the rightmost digit of a number use: COMPUTE number AS number / 10
+   2. To remove the rightmost digit of a number use: COMPUTE number AS number / 10
-   - Hint 3: for full credit use a loop to compute the sum
+   3. For full credit use a loop to compute the sum

    Assume the input value is a 9-digit positive integer.
 Also assume that the input is a valid ISBN number without the checksum digit.